localstack/docs/content/en/tutorials/reproducible-machine-learning-cloud-pods/index.md

 type: tutorials
 ---

-LocalStack Cloud Pods enable you to create persistent state snapshots of your LocalStack instance, which can then be versioned, shared, and restored.
+[LocalStack Cloud Pods]({{< ref "user-guide/tools/cloud-pods" >}}) enable you to create persistent state snapshots of your LocalStack instance, which can then be versioned, shared, and restored.
 It allows next-generation state management and team collaboration for your local cloud development environment, which you can utilize to create persistent shareable cloud sandboxes.
-Cloud Pods works directly with the LocalStack CLI to save, merge, and restore snapshots of your LocalStack state.
+Cloud Pods works directly with the [LocalStack CLI]({{< ref "references/localstack-cli-manual" >}}) to save, merge, and restore snapshots of your LocalStack state.
 You can always tear down your LocalStack instance and restore it from a snapshot at any point in time.

 Cloud Pods is supported by both [LocalStack Pro](https://app.localstack.cloud/) and [LocalStack Community](https://github.com/localstack/localstack).
-Using Community Cloud Pods, you get a limited experience saving and loading your LocalStack state in a Cloud Pod, only with the AWS services emulated in the Community Edition.
-With LocalStack Pro, you can utilize an extended CLI that allows you to inspect your Cloud Pods, version them using tags similar to `git`, and push them to the LocalStack platform for storage and collaboration.
+Using [Community Cloud Pods]({{< ref "user-guide/tools/cloud-pods/community" >}}), you get a limited experience saving and loading your LocalStack state in a Cloud Pod, only with the AWS services emulated in the Community Edition.
+With LocalStack Pro, you can utilize an extended CLI that allows you to inspect your Cloud Pods, version them using tags, and push them to the LocalStack platform for storage and collaboration.

 In this tutorial, we will use [LocalStack Pro]({{< ref "getting-started/api-key" >}}) to train a simple machine-learning model that recognizes handwritten digits on an image.
 We will rely on Cloud Pods to create a reproducible sample by using:

-- an S3 bucket to host our training data;
+- S3 to create a bucket to host our training data
-- a Lambda function to train and save the model to an S3 bucket;
+- Lambda to create a function to train and save the model to an S3 bucket
-- a Lambda layer that contains the dependencies for our training code;
+- Lambda layer to host the dependencies for our training code
-- a second Lambda function to download and evaluate the saved model.
+- Lambda to create a secondary function function to download and evaluate the saved model

 We will then create a Cloud Pod to save the state of our LocalStack instance and restore it from the Cloud Pod to share it with our team.